 Abstract

-Immigration has become the main response to population aging in advanced economies not only to compensate for an eventual labor shortage but also to improve the sustainability of public finances.
-While the impact of immigration on various aspects of the labor market has been extensively researched, its fiscal impact has received less attention.
+In Canada, immigration constitutes the main response to population aging.
+The impact of immigration on various aspects of the labor market has been extensively researched, but its fiscal impact has received less attention.
 In this study, we apply the National Transfer Account (NTA) method and demographic decomposition to estimate the net fiscal cost of immigration in Canada between 1997 and 2015.

-Results show that on a per capita basis between 1997 and 2015, immigrants received about of 1710$ more than natives in public transfers.
-Furthermore, accounting for the difference in age structure between the two populations not only increases the net surplus to 3640$ but also reveals the labor market imbalances as the source of 85% of the surplus.
-This study contributes to knowledge to support immigration policy in the context of population aging while providing insights to researchers, mainly economists and demographers, working in the field of intergenerational transfer on the source of inequality between immigrants and natives.
+Results show that on a per capita basis between 1997 and 2015, immigrants received about of 1,710$ more than natives in public transfers.
+Furthermore, accounting for the difference in age structure between the two populations not only increases the net surplus of immigrants to 3640$ but also reveals the labor market imbalances as the source of 85% of the surplus.

-Keywords: Immigrantion, Public Finances, National Transfer Account.
+Keywords: Immigration, Public Finances, National Transfer Accounts.

 Contents